 Preparation

-Sync the Lab GitHub repo and copy the Lab 12-Cloud FireStore folder into your repository.
+Sync the Lab GitHub repo and copy the Lab 12-Cloud Firestore and Background Processing folder into your repository.

 Import the TodoList project into Android Studio.
 You will probably see some compilation errors or maybe a warning messages.
 We'll correct this in the next sections.